What is modeling?

 There's a lot to consider here.
 Parents shouldn't feel responsible for all this analysis.
 Your job is really to make a connection with your kid while using their AAC!

-Some tips to try:
+Some tips to try when modeling:

 -Highlight your use of head nods or other yes/no response methods by referring verbally to your movements: "I'm moving my head down and up.
 I'm saying yes".